An updated version of this story is available here.

-Pepper Henry took the reins at the Anchorage Museum, which is owned by the Municipality of Anchorage, in 2007 as the facility was undergoing a major $110 million expansion.
-The Imaginarium Discovery Center moved into the museum and the Smithsonian Arctic Studies Center exhibition of Alaska Native items opened as part of the expansion.
+Pepper Henry took the reins at the Anchorage Museum as the facility was undergoing a major expansion.
+The Imaginarium Discovery Center moved into the museum and the Smithsonian Arctic Studies Center exhibition of Alaska Native items opened during his tenure.

 Reach Mike Dunham at email@example.com or 257-4332.